Vietnamese Beef Lettuce Wraps with Cucumber Relish

 Filling

-- Heat oil in a large skillet over medium heat.
-Cook onion and ginger 4-5 minutes or until softened
+- Heat oil in a large skillet over medium-high heat.
+Add the onion, reduce heat to medium, and cook the onion for 3-4 minutes or until softened.

-- Add garlic and beef.
-Cook 4-5 minutes or until beef is browned and no longer pink, crumbling the beef into small pieces as you go.
-Drain well.
+- Add the beef and cook for 4-5 minutes until it is browned and no longer pink, crumbling it into small pieces as you go.
+Drain off any excess grease.

 Cucumber Relish